Oplopanax japonicus

-Oplopanax japonicus is deciduous shrub that can grow as high as 3 m tall.
-The plant is densely packed with spikes and those spikes are irritant.
-This species of plant belongs to a genus that is rich in calcium oxalate, which is toxic to the digestive system.
+Oplopanax japonicus is species of deciduous shrub that can grow as high as 3 m tall.
+The plant is densely packed with spines that, when touched, cause irritation.
+This species belongs to a genus that is rich in calcium oxalate, which is toxic to the digestive system.

 Distribution

 Oplopanax japonicus is naturally found in East Asia, specifically in Japan.
-It is usually found in the coniferous shady forest of Northern Japan.
+It is usually found in the coniferous shady forest of northern Japan.
 One species is also found in China and North America.

 Habitat and ecology

-Oplopanax japonicus grow in woodland garden and dappled shade, shady edge and not in deep shade.
+Oplopanax japonicus grow in woodland garden, dappled shade, and shady edges, but do not grow in full shade.
 The optimal cultivation environment is a moist, well drained and retentive soil.

 Morphology

 Oplopanax japonicus is a hardy frost resistant shrub.
 It is also the most spiny member of the ginseng family.
 It forms seldom and randomly branched stems that are approximately 1 m long.
-Deciduous, can grow up to 3 m tall, Branches bulky, with solid yellow-orange prickles.
-The stem is prickly and stocky.
+The plant is deciduous, can grow up to 3 m tall, and has bulky branches with solid yellow-orange spines.
+The stem is covered in spines and stocky.
 Petiole 3–10 cm, densely covered with setae.
-The leaf blade approximately circular to oblate, the leaf is approximately 15–30 cm wide, the two surfaces are usually 5–7 lobed.
-The shape of the lobe is triangular or broadly triangular, base cordate, margin irregularly serrate, apex acute to slightly acuminate.
-They have ornamental qualities but are armed with spikes.
-The plant also features spiny leaves and stems.
+The leaf blade is approximately circular to oblate, approximately 15–30 cm wide, and the two surfaces are usually 5–7 lobed.
+The shape of the lobes are triangular or broadly triangular, the base cordate, margins irregularly serrate, and the apex acute to slightly acuminate.
+They have ornamental qualities but are armed with spines.
+Both the stem and the leaves have spines.

 Flowers and fruit

 Flowers of Oplopanax japonicus, is usually hermaphrodite (having both male and female organs).
-Inflorescence terminal, a raceme of umbels, length of 8–25 cm, densely covered with setae towards the bae, stiffly covered with tiny hairs throughout; umbels length of 0.9–1.3 cm in diameter.
+Inflorescence terminal, a raceme of umbels, length of 8–25 cm, densely covered with setae towards the base, stiffly covered with tiny hairs throughout; umbels length of 0.9–1.3 cm in diameter.
 Usually 6–12 flower with proximal peduncles that is 2.5 cm long.
 Calyx 5-toothed and glabrous.
 Styles united to middle, slender and apical.
 Fruit yellow-red at maturity, and sometimes globose.